aws-samples/aws-apigw-http-api-private--integrations/README.md

 ### Deployment.
 1-Download a CloudFormation template from the [GitHub repository.](https://github.com/aws-samples/aws-apigw-http-api-private--integrations/tree/main/templates)

-2-From your AWS console, navigate to Cloudformation.
+2-From your AWS console, navigate to CloudFormation.

 3-Create stack, select *With new resources (standard)*.